Conquest of New France: Montreal Campaign

 After the failed siege of Quebec, the British commanders were eager to bring the conquest to a close.
 In July British forces numbering around 18,000 men under the overall direction of Jeffery Amherst, advanced on Montreal from three separate directions.
 One under Amherst from Lake Ontario, the other under James Murray from Québec and the third under William Haviland from Fort Crown Point.

 The three 'prongs' which lasted nearly two months eliminated all French forts and positions.
 In addition many Canadians deserted or surrendered their arms to British forces while the native allies of the French sought peace and neutrality.
 By September 6 all three forces had joined up and surrounded Montreal.
 Lévis tried to negotiate a surrender with 'Honours of War' but Amherst refused to accept this.
 Lévis however was overruled by Pierre François de Rigaud, Marquis de Vaudreuil-Cavagnal the French civilian Governor who persuaded him to surrender to avoid another bloodbath.

 On 8 September 1760, Lévis and Vaudreuil surrendered the entire French colony of Canada.
 Thus, with the capitulation of Montreal, the British had effectively won the war.
 The details of the conquest, however, still had to be sorted out between Great Britain and France.
 As such, the region was put under a military regime while awaiting the results in Europe.
 During this time, in line with the Old World's "rules of war", Britain assured the 60,000 to 70,000 Francophone inhabitants freedom from deportation and from confiscation of property, freedom of religion, the right to migrate to France, and equal treatment in the fur trade.

 Treaty of Paris – 1763

 The final details were worked out between British and French diplomats in Europe, an ocean apart from the actual battlefields.
-In February 1763, the Treaty of Paris made the northern portion of New France (including Canada and some additional lands to the south and west) officially a British colony.
-Ultimately, Canada was transferred over to the British without much protest.
+In February 1763, the Treaty of Paris made the northern portion of New France (including Canada and some additional lands to the south and west) officially from a French colony to a British colony.
+Ultimately, Canada was transferred over to the British without much French protest.
 As I.K.
 Steele points out, the conquest of Canada was only one part of the Seven Years' War, and France was willing to surrender Canada peacefully in exchange for their more profitable colonies in the West Indies, particularly Guadeloupe.
 In addition, the deal struck between France and Great Britain allowed France to retain the islands of St. Pierre and Miquelon off the coast of Newfoundland, securing their access to the lucrative Atlantic fisheries.